Frequently asked questions

 What is the problem we are solving?

-Local governments and companies struggle with outdated and incomplete 3D map data because the acquisition process is very expensive.
+Local governments and companies struggle with outdated and incomplete 3D map data because the acquisition process is very expensive and unscalable.

 Our CEO encountered these issues while working at her first company and trying to implement a 3D map into a mobile application.
-We believe that in 2024, this implementation should give much better results and that is the origin of Extra Labs.
+We believe that in 2024, this implementation should give much better results.
+That is the origin of Extra Labs.

 Why is now the best time to solve this problem?